John James (Australian architect): Creation of Gothic Architecture Project

 In the 1980s James sought out other work by the masons he identified at Chartres.
 This led him to undertake a three-year Survey of Early Gothic churches in northern France, and discovered that before the 1220s they were restricted to the Lutetian limestone region around Paris.
 At the time, less than one quarter of the churches with Early Gothic work had been studied, or even listed.
 After visiting more than 3,500 churches he inventoried over 1500 in the Paris area from the 1050-1250 period.
 The Survey was published in 1984.

 The fundamental difficulty in medieval studies is imprecise chronology.
 With only a few buildings having firmly documented dates, and then for only parts, medieval studies have lacked the basis for detailed historic analysis, unlike the contemporary Italian Renaissance.
 James' first approach was to use the profiles and design of elements, and construction strategies to identify the master masons, and to use that as a basis for a chronology, but he finally realized this approach would not be effective.
 The analysis of building methods and strategies was published as The Template-makers of the Paris Basin in 1989.
 It explains the investigative possibilities of Toichology and affirmed his conclusion from the Chartres study that churches, even the major ones, were built in many small campaigns, each directed by different masters.

 James has photographed and catalogued over 40,000 of the carved capitals from this period.
-James realized that changing style, or fashion, in carving could be the key to dating, and hence to the possibility of a more detailed history of early Gothic architecture and sculpture.
+James realised that changing style, or fashion, in carving could be the key to dating, and hence to the possibility of a more detailed history of early Gothic architecture and sculpture.
 This showed there were specific moments of stylistic change brought about by the Crusades and in the 1170s a dramatic redefinition of the carved capitals.
 These formed distinct boundaries in medieval culture that may be used to frame a chronology.
-The first flying buttresses were thought to date from the 1180s, but using these techniques James argued that this invention should be moved back thirty years.and similarly with the pointed arch and the earliest rib vaults.
+The first flying buttresses were thought to date from the 1180s, but using these techniques James argued that this invention should be moved back thirty years and similarly with the pointed arch and the earliest rib vaults.